webdriverio/visual-testing/packages/visual-reporter/README.md

 ### CLI

-You can call `npx @wdio/visual-reporter` with the following arguments
+You can call `npx wdio-visual-reporter` with the following arguments

 #### `--jsonOutput`